-- Adult Pheasants: Breeding age pheasants require a 20% protein game bird feed, while non breeding pheasants only require a 12% game bird maintenance feed.
+- Adult Pheasants: Breeding age pheasants require a 20% protein game bird feed, while non-breeding pheasants only require a 12% game bird maintenance feed.

 - In addition to these commercial feed recommendations, pheasants can eat grains, insects, worms, and leaves as they do naturally in the wild.

-- Never feed live mealworms to your pheasants, the live mealworms can kill the pheasants by attacking their stomachs.
+- Never feed live mealworms to your pheasants; the live mealworms can kill the pheasants by attacking their stomachs.
 You can offer the pheasants dehydrated mealworms.

 When pheasants are fully feathered, they can withstand quite extreme cold temps.
 They will still be expending plenty of energy to stay comfortable, so constant access to their feed is necessary.
 Their aviary should provide a good cover from extreme snowfall and wind.
-During the summer months, pheasants will take advantage of the shaded parts of their aviary and don’t be alarmed if you see them panting.
+During the summer months, pheasants will take advantage of the shaded parts of their aviary, and don’t be alarmed if you see them panting.
 Birds cannot sweat, so they pant to help stay cool.

 Pheasants can be affected by three types of worms.
 The most common is Gape Worm followed by Caecal, and Hair Worm.
-Each type of worm affects different sites of the bird and cause very different issues.
-The best way to prevent a worm infestation is to regularly worm your pheasants every few months especially if you keep other types of poultry on your property.
+Each type of worm affects different sites of the bird and causes very different issues.
+The best way to prevent a worm infestation is to worm your pheasants every few months especially if you keep other types of poultry on your property.
 We recommend contacting your local University Extension Office for guidance on the best protocol for your area.

 The typical breeding time for pheasants is April to June.
 A clutch can contain 7-15 eggs.
 The incubation period for pheasants is 23-25 days.
 A rooster will typically mate with several hens during the breeding season.
 Pheasant cocks will likely become aggressive toward other birds in the aviary as the days start to lengthen but will usually calm down a bit once the hens start to lay their clutch.
 Pheasants are a territorial species, and you are going to only want one male per species in the aviary.
 You can mix and match species of wild pheasants, but you will want to mix species that have different nesting levels.
 A different primary food source should also be a consideration in mixing species.
 If you have multiple males of the same species, they can fight, and may even kill each other.